 14. WHAT IS THE CURRENT STATUS OF THE PROJECT?

-Visit our Latest News and Updates page for the latest information on project’s progress, where it is currently, what has already been accomplished and what is to come.
+Visit our Latest News and Updates section for the latest information on project’s progress, where it is currently, what has already been accomplished and what is to come.

 15. WHERE CAN I FIND MORE INFORMATION ABOUT THE STATE STREET REDEVELOPMENT PROJECT?